jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Predict/task.md

 - Compute the posterior score for each class.

 <div class="hint" title="Posterior meaning">
-Posterior score shows how likely each class is for the given message.
+The posterior score indicates the probability of each class given the message.
-Compute it using the formula above in log form: sum log-probabilities of words (axis=1) and add the log prior.
+Compute it by summing the log-probabilities of the words (across <code>axis=1</code>) and adding the log prior.
 </div>

 <div class="hint" title="Posterior formula">